geoserver/geoserver/doc/en/developer/source/release-guide/index.rst

    http://geoserver.org/release/2.5.1/

-   GeoServer 2.5.1 is the next the stable release of GeoServer and is recommended for production deployment.
+   GeoServer 2.5.1 is the next stable release of GeoServer and is recommended for production deployment.

    This release comes with some exciting new features.
 The new and noteworthy include: